MLT-solutions/MLT-stock-idea-assistant/docs/Documentation.md

 - **No prompt limit in PRO version**

 ### 4. Generate Image
-- Token errors (`>77`) in ComfyUI are expected and safe to ignore
-- If a JPG metadata mapping fails, the next ones will still work
+- If a JPG metadata mapping fails, the next ones will still map correctly

 ### 5. Open JPG Folder
 - Output folders use timestamp format `YYYYMMDDHHMM`